optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/create-trigger-in-Optimove-site.md

-### How to create a trigger based on your tracked custom events in order to execute a realtime campaign:
+### How to create a trigger realtime campaigns:

- 1. In your Optimove site, go to Manage Triggers section
+ 1. In your Optimove UI, go to the "Manage Triggers" section
- 2. If you don’t already have a category, create one by clicking on “New Category”
+ 2. Create a category by clicking on “New Category”
  3. Within your chosen category, add a “New Trigger”
 	 <p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/t1.png?raw=true"><br/>The above is an example only</p>
- 4. Click on “Add Event” and pick from the drop down menu the desired custom event to trigger from, including relevant values
+ 4. Click on “Add Event” and choose the desired custom event, including relevant values.
 >**Notes:**
->  - Events will only be shown if Product Integration Team configured them for you.
-If you do not see an event that was already configured, please contact the Product Integration Team.
+>  - Events will only be shown if Optimove's Product Integration Team configured them for you.
+If you do not see an event that was already configured, please contact the Optimove's Product Integration Team
->  - The parameter’s values are case sensitive, so they must match exactly as they are being sent to the Optimove SDK
+>  - The parameter values are case sensitive, so they must be formatted exactly as they are being sent to the Optimove SDK
->  - If you do not add/choose a value for a specific parameter, it will automatically check for “any” values
+>  - If you do not add/choose a value for a specific parameter, it will automatically check for “any” value
 >
 5. Review your trigger and click on “Save”
 <p align="center"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/t2.png?raw=true" style="max-width:70%;"></p>